bxdoan/bxdoan/README.md

 <div align="center">

-> Education costs money.
-But then so does ignorance.
+> In order to succeed, your desire for success should be greater than your fear of failure.

-> — Sir Claus Moser —
+> — Bill Cosby —

 </div>